What is Data Protection?

 We think someone that has reached out to us to find out more about ROLDA and what we do, would like us to provide that information; perhaps a little more information; and even some support in fulfilling their initial query or request.
 To support this, we keep your personal information for a period of 2 years.

 Supporters demonstrate their support in a number of ways and so could be in more than one, or even all, of the above categories.
-We will review and refresh these categories and the timescales on a rolling basis to ensure that as times and needs change we continue to do the very best by our supporters.
+We will review and refresh these categories and the timescales on a rolling basis to ensure that as times and needs change we continue to do the very best for our supporters.

 It is always your choice.
 If you don’t think this is quite right for you, you can tell us to change your communication preferences and our use of your information.
 You can do this at any time by emailing firstname.lastname@example.org